 Come out by yourself.
 We want to limit the number of people on the farm.
 If you need someone to drive you out, please limit it to one person and have them stay out of the barn areas.
 Spectators are not welcome at this time; hopefully soon tho.

 We are working hard to keep our staff safe and healthy.
 Your cooperation is vital.
-This needs to be ‘our’ policy going forward, following the CDC and Federal recommendations.
+This needs to be ‘our’ policy going forward, following the CDC, local state and Federal recommendations.
 We welcome your suggestions of safeguarding our farm too.
 Our thanks in advance for your assistance and support to make this happen.

 Gretchen, Robert, Steph, Rob, Gayle, Travis, Colleen and Melanie